PacoReinaCampo/MPSoC-DV/certification/tex/hardware_design_lifecycle_data/chapters/chapter4.md

-# Validation and Verification Data
+# VALIDATION AND VERIFICATION DATA

 **Description**: Validation and verification data comprise test plans, procedures, results, analyses, and reports used to validate and verify the hardware design.